GoogleCloudPlatform/datashare-toolkit/shared/README.md

 # Overview

-The [Cloud Datashare (CDS)](https://github.com/GoogleCloudPlatform/cloud-datashare-toolkit) Shared Modules directory provides a library of utility classes for the CDS services which include additional functionality or capabilities while avoiding duplicate logic.
+The [Datashare (CDS)](https://github.com/GoogleCloudPlatform/cloud-datashare-toolkit) Shared Modules directory provides a library of utility classes for the CDS services which include additional functionality or capabilities while avoiding duplicate logic.
 The majority of CDS services leverage the [Google Cloud Platform (GCP)](https://cloud.google.com/) [NodeJS SDK libraries](https://github.com/googleapis/google-cloud-node).

 **Note**: _The CDS Shared Modules are for internal use only and the public CDS interfaces are through the API or CLI._